-155. Drainage Area C has an existing road that acts as a barrier and therefore falls under the minimum facility category identified as Case #1, where the excess runoff is blocked by Father Capodanno Blvd.
+163. Drainage Area C has an existing road that acts as a barrier and therefore falls under the minimum facility category identified as Case #1, where the excess runoff is blocked by Father Capodanno Blvd.
 This means when the proposed line of protection is constructed, there will be no direct impact to the interior water levels due the line of protection.
-However, the interior water levels will be influenced by exterior conditions (tide levels), which controls how much surface runoff is transported through the existing outfalls.
+However, the interior water levels will be influenced by exterior conditions (tide levels), which control how much surface runoff is transported through the existing outfalls.
 The surface runoff that builds up behind the existing outfalls, due to restriction of flow, would mostly occur in low-lying areas consisting of wetlands, undeveloped sites including property located adjacent to New Creek and its tributaries and significant amount of developed property with existing structures.
-During coastal storm events, the amount of surface runoff that would be transported through the existing outfalls would be significantly reduced which would lead to an increase in interior flood stages.
-Even though preservation of natural storage may not meet the traditional definition of minimum facility within EM 1110-2-1413 (Section 3-2 (b), (c), and (d)), the guidance offer flexibility on the selection of minimum facility and not maintaining natural storage could lead to more development, significantly higher water levels, an increase in structure damage and also impact the capability of the interior flood loss reduction system to function over the project life, which is also mentioned with EM 1110-2-1413 (Section 6-5).
+During coastal storm events, the amount of surface runoff that would be transported through the existing outfalls would be significantly reduced, which would lead to an increase in interior flood stages.
+Even though preservation of natural storage may not meet the traditional definition of minimum facility within EM 1110-2-1413 (Section 3-2 (b), (c), and (d)), the guidance offer flexibility on the selection of minimum facility and not maintaining natural storage could lead to more development, significantly higher water levels, an increase in structure damage and impact the capability of the interior flood loss reduction system to function over the project life, which is also mentioned with EM 1110-2-1413 (Section 6-5).
 At this time, the minimum facility includes restrictive easements to preserve natural storage.

-156. Drainage Area C falls under the Case #1 category, where the excess runoff is blocked by Father Capodanno Blvd.
+164. Drainage Area C falls under the Case #1 category, where the excess runoff is blocked by Father Capodanno Blvd.
 An extension of the storm sewer is not needed because the plan alignment will be built landward of the existing outlets.
 The Minimum Facility for Drainage Area C includes placing new gate chambers at the existing Greeley Avenue, Midland Avenue, Naughton Avenue and Seaview Avenue oufalls to prevent backflow through the coastal storm risk management structure.
-Details of the gate chambers are included in the Engineering and Design Appendix.
-The Plan will also include the acquisition or preservation of 120.44 acres of natural storage as shown in Figure 34.
+Details of the gate chambers and outfalls are included in the Engineering and Design Appendix.
+As part of the Minimum Facility Plan, Seaview Avenue and Father Capodanno Boulevard will be raised to provide high ground to hydraulically separate Drainage Areas C and D. The Plan will also include the acquisition or preservation of 120.44 acres of natural storage as shown in Figure 34.
 The proposed property acquisitions are consistent with the properties identified as part of the Bluebelt plans.
-Under the Minimum Facility Plan Restrictive easements are required for these areas.
+Under the Minimum Facility Plan restrictive easements are required for these areas.
 Ditches or drains will be constructed along the landward side of the plan alignment to direct runoff toward all outlets.

-157. Table 19 provides a summary of the flood stages with the Minimum Facility in place during a 2-year exterior event and Table 20 provides a summary of conditions during a 10 year exterior event.
+165. Table 19 provides a summary of the flood stages with the Minimum Facility in place during a 2-year exterior event, and Table 20 provides a summary of conditions during a 10 year exterior event.
 There is very extensive flooding under these conditions with potential impacts to over 800 structures.
-Under these conditions the Equivalent Annual Damages (EAD) for Area C with Minimum Facilities measures in place is estimated to be approximately \$5,623,100 and the Total Annual Cost of the Minimum Facility measures is estimated to be approximately \$1,095,400.
-To reduce the high annual cost with minimum facility measures in place, alternatives were formulated, to evaluate whether alternatives that further reduce interior flooding have Federal interest.
+Under these conditions, the Equivalent Annual Damages (EAD) for Area C with Minimum Facilities measures in place is estimated to be approximately \$5,623,100, and the Total Annual Cost of the Minimum Facility measures is estimated to be approximately \$1,095,400.
+To reduce the high annual cost with minimum facility measures in place, alternatives were formulated to evaluate whether alternatives that further reduce interior flooding have Federal interest.
 The development of alternatives is presented in Section 7.5.3.3.